Rahulkhinchi03/prompt-enhancer.ai/CONTRIBUTING.md

 ## Code Review Process 🕵️

-1. PR will be reviewed by maintainers
+1. Maintainers will review PR
 2. Feedback and suggestions will be provided
 3. Changes may be requested
 4. Once approved, PR will be merged